Staging at Le Gavroche - Two Michelin Stars

-I realised that we had to earn his affable nature by consistently delivering Michelin starred dishes, double time.
+I realised that we had to earn his affable nature by consistently delivering perfect dishes, double time.

 Michel Roux Jr. may be much higher up the mountain than us, but poignantly, he’ll never stop pushing.
 From head chef to commis - we all push for perfection.